 Unfortunately, this doesn’t include the battery, which is typically leased separately.

 Make sure you ask about this before jumping to any decisions.

 And of course, if you’re wishing to sell your electric van, there’s some ambiguity about resale value.

 With new models being developed quickly, the depreciation on electric vehicles could be high.

+So, with the expensive outlay, van leasing could be an option for your business.
 It also spreads the initial purchase price out and avoids the issue of depreciation.

-This can vary depending on the load or the way you drive.
-So an awareness of charging points on your route would be vital on long journeys.
+So, knowing where the charging points are on your route might be vital on long journeys.

 Do electric vans work in cold weather?